 Home, sweet home

-There's no gate on the left because Bob reversed through it.
-It seemed easier to leave it gateless thereafter.
+There's been no gate on the left for many years because Bob reversed out through it and it seemed easier to leave it gateless thereafter.

 Home Picture © Louise & Bob